Dentures Near You

 Maintaining Your Dentures

-Both complete and partial dentures must be cleaned every day, just like your natural teeth.
+Both complete and partial dentures near you must be cleaned every day, just like your natural teeth.
 If your dentures are not regularly cleaned, plaque and tartar can accumulate on your dentures and cause stains, bad breath, and gum problems.
 Plaque on your dentures can also spread to your teeth and gums, which can cause gum disease and cavities.

 Cleaning your dentures is a simple but essential process.
 Remove them from your mouth and rinse them under water to eliminate any loose food particles.
 Next, wet a denture brush or a regular soft-bristle toothbrush and apply denture cleaner or a mild soap.
 Gently brush all surfaces of the dentures, do not forget to clean under the clasps where bacteria collect.
 Before placing your dentures in your mouth, rinse them thoroughly in clean water.